 Any other information required by the Commission.

-(2) Social Consumption Pilot Program Application Process.
+(2) Delivery and Social Consumption Application Process.

-Municipal Participation.

-The Commission may select no more than 12 Massachusetts municipalities for participation in the pilot program.

-The Commission shall establish criteria for selecting participating municipalities.
-The Commission may take into consideration factors including, but not limited to, the geographic location, socioeconomic characteristics, and population size of municipal applicants.

-An interested municipality shall submit an application for participation in a form and manner determined by the Commission.

-The application for participation shall be signed by the municipality's contracting authority.

-Social Consumption Establishment Applicants.
-An applicant for a Social Consumption Establishment license shall file, in a form and manner specified by the Commission, an application for licensure.
+Delivery and Social Consumption Establishment Applicants.
+An applicant shall file, in a form and manner specified by the Commission, an application for licensure.
 An application for licensure shall consist of two component parts: a Pre-certification Application and a Provisional License Application.
-Until the Commission determines that both component parts have been fully submitted, the application shall not be deemed complete.
-After an applicant receives a Provisional License, the applicant shall comply with the requirements of 935 CMR 500.103.
+After an applicant receives a Provisional License, the applicant shall comply with the requirements of 935 CMR 500.103: Licensure and Renewal.

 Pre-certification Application.
 The Pre-certification Application shall consist of three sections: Application of Intent, Background Check and Management and Operations Profile.

-The Commission shall make the Pre-certification Application available on the Commission selecting at least six municipalities for participation in the Social Consumption Pilot Program pursuant to 935 CMR 500.101(2)(a).

-The applicant may submit any section of the application in any order.
+The applicant may complete any section of the application in any order.
 Once all sections of the application have been completed, the application may be submitted.

-The Commission may determine an applicant to be pre-certified upon finding the applicant has submitted responsive documentation demonstrating a propensity to successfully operate a Social Consumption Establishment.
+The Commission may determine an applicant to be pre-certified upon finding the applicant has submitted responsive documentation demonstrating a propensity to successfully operate under a Delivery license or Social Consumption Establishment.

 On approval of the Pre-certification Application, the applicant shall be given a dated notice of such approval along with a copy of the Pre-certification Application to the extent permitted by law.